 4. The effect on the market of the copyrighted work.

-While all factors are not equally important in every case, all should be considered when making a determination if fair use applies to the infringing work in question.
+While all factors are not equally important in every case, all should be considered when determining if fair use applies to the infringing work in question.
 But when it comes to fan fiction, writers should focus on factors one and four.

-Normally, the first factor involves use of the copyright protected material for criticism, comment, news reporting, and teaching.
-But it also covers use of the copyright-protected material for parody, satire, and derivative work that is transformative (i.e., the original is transformed by adding new things to the work).
+Normally, the first factor involves the use of copyright-protected material for criticism, comment, news reporting, and teaching.
+But it also covers the use of the copyright-protected material for parody, satire, and derivative work that is transformative (i.e., the original is transformed by adding new things to the work).
 The more transformative a work, the less important the other factors are, and the stronger the fair use claim becomes.